Visitor progress graph with details

 For example, you might want to increase your leads by 25%.
 These objectives must be S.M.A.R.T.
 (Specific, Measurable, Achievable, Realistic, and Time-bound) to ensure their effectiveness.

-The next step is to collect the right data.
-This can be done by conducting surveys, evaluating customer feedback, leveraging social media platforms or using business intelligence tools like Google Analytics
+The next step is collecting the right data.
+This can be done by conducting surveys, evaluating customer feedback, leveraging social media platforms, or using business intelligence tools like Google Analytics

-Make sure your site is connected to Google Analytics and your account is adjusted for the new version GA4.
+Ensure your website is connected to Google Analytics and that your account is set up for the new GA4version.
 Make sure all data collection options are enabled.

 GA4 data collection